uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 It had a back door and that truck was full of kids and there was no windows on that truck.”[^2] Larry Beardy travelled by train from Churchill, Manitoba, to the Anglican residential school in Dauphin, Manitoba—a journey of 1,200 kilometres.
 As soon as they realized that they were leaving their parents behind, the younger children started crying.
-At every stop, the train took on more children<!--x-->
-and they would start to cry as well.
+At every stop, the train took on more children <!-- page 048 -->and they would start to cry as well.
 “That train I want to call that train of tears.”[^3] Florence Horassi was taken to the Fort Providence, Northwest Territories, school in a small airplane.
 On its way to the school, the plane stopped at a number of small communities to pick up students.